fera0013/AlgorithmSandbox/README.md

 # AlgorithmSandbox

 This repository contains my implementations of different algorithms, using modern C++14 features.
-Some of the implementations were used to pass the programming assignments of the stanford algorithms course at https://www.coursera.org/specializations/algorithms.
+Some of the implementations were used to pass the programming assignments of the Stanford algorithms course at https://www.coursera.org/specializations/algorithms.

 The code was implemented against the Visual Studio 2017 C++14 compiler.
 Algorithm implementations can be found in the /Algorithms subfolder, the corresponding test code in /AlgorithmsTests.